Peripheral artery disease: Medication

-According to guidelines, taking aspirin or clopidogrel is recommended to reduce AMI ("heart attack"), stroke, and other causes of vascular death in people with symptomatic peripheral artery disease.
+According to guidelines, taking aspirin or clopidogrel is recommended to reduce myocardial infarction ("heart attack"), stroke, and other causes of vascular death in people with symptomatic peripheral artery disease.
 It is recommended that aspirin and clopidogrel be taken alone and not in conjunction with one another (i.e., not as dual antiplatelet therapy).
 The recommended daily dosage of aspirin for treating PAD is between 75 and 325 mg, while the recommended daily dosage for clopidogrel is 75 mg.
 The effectiveness of both aspirin and clopidogrel to reduce the risk of cardiovascular ischemic events in people with symptomatic PAD is not well established.
 Research also suggests that low-dose rivaroxaban plus aspirin is effective as a new anti-thrombotic regimen for PAD.

 Cilostazol can improve symptoms in some people.
 Pentoxifylline is of unclear benefit.
 Cilostazol may improve walking distance for people who experience claudication due to peripheral artery disease, but no strong evidence suggests that it improves the quality of life, decreases mortality, or decreases the risk of cardiovascular events.

 Treatment with other drugs or vitamins is unsupported by clinical evidence, "but trials evaluating the effect of folate and vitamin B_{12} on hyperhomocysteinemia, a putative vascular risk factor, are near completion".